nya3jp/tast/docs/writing_tests.md

 }
 ```

-Protocol buffers files should follow the
+Protocol buffers fiels should follow the
 [official protocol buffers style guide], as well as several Tast-specific
 guidelines: